• The Institute for the Study of Resilience in Youth (ISRY)

 Mission and Values

-Integrating STEM and SED
+Integrating STEM and Resilience

 Research

 Translational research is an interdisciplinary field that incorporates a wide range of expertise, research, and resources to promote innovations in the field (Woolf, 2008).
 The approach has expanded to include education in recent years (Burden, Younie, & Leask, 2013).
-ISRY emphasizes translational research to help the latest findings on social-emotional development reach educators and families.
+ISRY emphasizes translational research to help the latest findings on youth development reach educators and families.

 Looking for help with program evaluation?